zinefer/lets-encrypt-azure/Readme.md

 # Installation

-There are 3 parts to getting this solution up and running
+There are 3 parts to getting this solution up and running:

 ## Deploy

-Prerequesite: A keyvault to contain the certificates.
-It is up to you whether you want to use a central keyvault or multiples.
+Prerequesite: A keyvault to store the certificates.
+If you need multiple certificates it is up to you whether you want to use a central keyvault or multiple.
 Personally I use one keyvault per project to have a clean seperation.

+(Personal recommendation: If you name Azure resources, name them all identical, e.g. resourcegroup "letsencrypt-func" -> azure function "letsencrypt-func", keyvault -> "letsencrypt-func", etc. The configuration has a fallback system, if most resources are named identical you only need to specify one and the rest are inferred).

 As per the CDN documentation:

 ```
 You need to setup the right permissions for CDN to access your Key vault: